 Safety while fishing is paramount for an enjoyable and incident-free experience.
 Sun protection is crucial to prevent sunburn and long-term skin damage, so wearing sunscreen, a hat, and sunglasses is essential.
 Water safety should never be overlooked, as drowning is a real risk; life jackets and awareness of water currents are vital.
 Additionally, anglers should be mindful of insects like ticks, which can transmit Lyme disease, and take precautions such as wearing long sleeves and using insect repellent.
 Slippery rocks and uneven terrain pose a threat of falls and injuries, requiring cautious footing.
-Furthermore, anglers should be vigilant for unexpected hazards like hypodermic needles, especially in urban or heavily trafficked areas, emphasizing the importance of staying aware of surroundings for a safe and enjoyable fishing experience.
-Listed below are five hazards that have impacted me directly, contributing to my experiences and mistakes.
+Furthermore, anglers should be vigilant for unexpected hazards like hypodermic needles, especially in urban or heavily trafficked areas, and watch for underground wasp nests, which can lead to painful stings and medical emergencies if disturbed.
+Lastly, awareness of venomous spiders, such as the brown recluse in southern regions of Canada, is essential for avoiding painful or dangerous bites.
+Listed below are seven hazards that have impacted me directly, contributing to my experiences and mistakes.
 My intention in sharing these is to raise awareness and provide others with the opportunity to learn from them.

 SUN SAFETY